Skryptonyte/kFTP/README.md

 ## What works

 * USER, PASS, TYPE, PASV, RETR, QUIT commands recognized
-* Passive data transfer using PASV and RETR supported!
+* Passive data transfer of any file on the host filesystem using PASV and RETR supported!

 ## TODO

-* Implement actual filesystem access
 * Active connection support
 * Multithreaded client support
 * Proper clean up of resources